Puppy Training Statistics UK 2026

 How this puppy statistics page was compiled

-This resource uses public UK data and research from veterinary and animal welfare organisations.
-Some sources are puppy-specific, while others cover dogs more broadly and are included because they show common training and behaviour themes.
+This resource uses public UK data from veterinary and animal welfare organisations.
+Some sources are puppy-specific; others cover dogs more broadly and are included because they show themes directly relevant to puppy training.
+Where figures differ between sources, the reason is explained.

 Methodology notes

-- Where 2026-specific data was not available, the latest available UK data was used.
+- Where 2026-specific puppy data was not available, the most recent UK data was used.

-- Puppy-specific data is kept separate from wider dog-owner data where possible.
+- Puppy-specific data (from the RVC pandemic study) is kept clearly separate from wider all-dog data.

-- Associations are described as associations, not as proof of cause.
+- Associations are described as associations, not as proof of cause and effect.

-- Figures from different studies should not be compared directly without checking the source methods.
+- Figures from different studies should not be compared directly without checking each source's method and sample.

 If puppy life feels harder than you expected